Contents

 My personal opinion on Carbonite Endpoint:

-Carbonite Endpoint is a solution that differs quite a lot from most of the examples on this list.
-Carbonite’s feature set is rather limited, it focuses all of its efforts on one single goal – protecting endpoints.
+Carbonite Endpoint’s solution differs from most of the examples on this list.
+Carbonite’s feature set is rather limited, focusing its efforts on the single goal of protecting endpoints.
 It’s not uncommon for modern companies and enterprises to have hundreds or even thousands of devices connected to the same internal system, and protecting each device in this scenario can be a significant challenge.
-Carbonite was created to solve this exact issue, offering complete protection of every single endpoint in a system with encryption, granular backups, data deduplication, and more.
-It is relatively cheap and easy to work with, but it is not a complete backup and recovery by design, so it would need at least one more backup software to achieve full data protection on a company level.
+Carbonite was created to solve this single issue, offering complete protection of every single endpoint in a system, using encryption, granular backups, data deduplication, and more.
+It is relatively inexpensive and easy to work with, but it is not a complete backup and recovery by design, so it will require at least one more backup software product to achieve full data protection on a company level.

 Druva

-It is fairly common for any company now to have their data spread across hundreds of different devices due to workforce mobility and the quick rise of various cloud services.
+It is fairly common for any company now to have its data spread across hundreds of different devices due to workforce mobility and the rapid rise in various cloud services.
 Unfortunately, this change also makes it rather difficult to make sure that each and every device with the company’s data is properly protected.
-Services like Druva Cloud Platform come in handy in these situations, offering a wealth of data management options across different devices and applications.
-The platform itself works as-a-service and offers easier backup and recovery operations, better data visibility, less complex device management, as well as a range of regulatory and compliance operations.
+Services like Druva Cloud Platform are useful in these situations, offering a wealth of data management options across different devices and applications.
+The platform itself works as-a-service and offers easier backup and recovery operations, better data visibility, less complex device management, and a range of regulatory and compliance operations.

 Customer ratings: